olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 5-way button:

-- bind button (to enter bind mode, hold down the button for ca 4 seconds)
+- bind button (to enter bind mode, hold the button in the down direction for ca 4 seconds)

 Notes:

-- For this 5-way button, 'hold down' means to move it to the bottom, not to press it down
-- To enter the system bootloader for flashing, hold down the button during power up (or use the CLI, Lua script, or OLED if available)
+- To enter the system bootloader for flashing, hold the button in the down direction during power up (or use the CLI, Lua script, or OLED if available)

 ## As Receiver ##